 During the three months ended December 31, 2005, the Company did not enter into additional interest rate swap agreements to hedge the variability of its expected future cash interest payments or any new foreign currency hedge programs.
 As of December 31, 2005, the Company had interest rate swap agreements to hedge a total notional debt amount of \$897 million and recorded deferred gains in comprehensive income of \$11 million.
-Additionally, as of December 31, 2005 the Company had approximately \$4 million of deferred net gains in comprehensive income related to foreign currency hedging.
+Additionally, the Company had approximately \$4 million of deferred net gains in comprehensive income related to foreign currency hedging.